 - Take the Shinkansen (bullet train) to Nagano Station from Tokyo or Ueno.
-For precise times, fares and platform numbers check with Jorudan.
+For precise times, fares and platform numbers check with Jorudan or Google Maps.
 For tips on reserving train tickets, please read this article.

 - At Nagano Station, go to the east exit and find bus stop #26.
 The bus bound for Hakuba destinations leaves roughly every hour from 8:20 to 20:00 and cost ¥1800 per adult and ¥900 per child.
 Please check Nagano to Hakuba for the bus timetable.

 - Please remember that the last departing bus to Hakuba from Nagano Station is around 20:00 and you have no public transport options to Hakuba after this time.

 Direct express train (Azusa 3) from Shinjuku to Hakuba.
 Estimated time and cost: 4 hours, ¥8,100 for adults (12 and older) and ¥4,150 for kids between the ages of 6-11.
 Children aged 5 and under are free if you are sitting in non-reserved seating.